 #6 Growing Vegan Community

 When we first moved here, Rosy was the only vegan we knew.
-Since then, we’ve met more long-term vegans from Ecuador, as well as new vegans and vegans from other parts of the world.
+Since then, we’ve met more long-term Ecuadorian vegans, as well as vegans from other parts of the world, plus a few new vegans.
 We’re excited to see the vegan community growing here, and we’re hoping to grow it even more.

 #7 Vegan Activism